CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 directed bipartite graph, where every model node is connected to an arbitrary number of input descriptors and exactly one output descriptor.

+Note, if multiple associated predictors use descriptors with the same key the output value with the least loss will be used.

 There are restrictions for a predictor to be used in a GraphPredictor:
 - it must be registered and validated
 - it must NOT be another GraphPredictor